rohit-kotiyal/E-Comm-ApnaBazar-/README.md

 **Welcome to ApnaBazar - Java E-Commerce**

 **Overview:**
 ApnaBazar is a Java-based e-commerce platform crafted to deliver seamless shopping experiences.
-Built with Java, JSP, Servlets, and Hibernate for database interactions, and enhanced with Bootstrap for responsive design, it's your go-to solution for online storefront management.
-Whether you're a developer eager to contribute or a business owner aiming to establish an online presence, ApnaBazar provides a robust foundation for e-commerce websites.
+Built with Java, JSP, Servlets, and Hibernate for database interactions, and enhanced with Bootstrap for responsive design.

 **Key Features:**
 1. User Authentication: Secure user authentication system for account management.